A Guide to Project Reports with SharePoint

 The homepage of the project site and portfolio reports are also updated with the latest report.

 In addition to the project status report, you can also use the ‘Project Status’ dashboard (above the metric tiles on the project home page) for a more detailed glimpse into your progress.
+The report contains a scorecard, displaying project trends over time, and charts for tasks and issues.

 In a SharePoint project site, Resource Reports render as a calendar-like grid.
 Information includes start and end dates, hours, task owner, and area, for example, Risks.